Earth science education is a very important science component taught at the middle school, junior high, and senior high level.

 Majors take courses in earth science, geography, and a variety of natural sciences including biology, chemistry, physics, computer science, and mathematics.
 Students can also combine courses to earn certification in general science and environmental education.

-Computer applications are extremely important in earth and space science education.
+Computer applications are extremely important in earth science education.
 Computers are used at all educational levels to portray and analyze data.
 A variety of courses, such as geographic information systems and computer mapping are available from the Department of Computer Science and the Department of Geography-Earth Science.

-Careers in Earth and Space Science
+Careers in Earth Science

 The primary career choice is teaching at the middle school, junior high, or senior high level.
 Opportunities are also available in business, government, and consulting.
 Internships play a major role in helping our graduates choose a career and learn the skills they’ll need to prepare for teaching.